Last modified: Aug 13, 2024

 BMW i7 with powered doors control

-Kick sensor
+Kick Sensor

-Flush Door handle
+Flush Door Handle

 A flush door handle on EVs is a type of door handle that is recessed into the door and does not protrude outwards.
 Electric cars have flush door handles to reduce aerodynamic drag and to give the car a sleeker look.
 Some styles aim to impress buyers with handles that pop out on approach.
-They also provide extra security but come with downsides such as reliability, safety concerns, and operation in icy condition
+They also provide extra security but come with downsides such as reliability, safety concerns, and operation in icy conditions.

-Mercedes EQS SUV Flush doorhandles
+Mercedes EQS SUV Flush door handles

 Most sold EVs globaly